-(abbreviated as Lys or K), encoded by the codons AAA and AAG, is an α-amino acid involved in protein biosynthesis (proteinogenesis).
-It is an to animals, including humans, and therefore must be obtained through dietary intake.[1][2]
+Lysine (abbreviated as Lys or K), is an α-amino acid used for protein biosynthesis (proteinogenesis).
+There are many different kinds of amino acids, but only 20 are used universally by all of life for protein synthesis (proteogenic amino acids).
+The process of translation is how proteins are synthesized and lysine is added at the codons AAA and AAG.
+Lysine is an essential amino acid to all animals, including humans, and therefore must be obtained through dietary intake.[1][2]
+Bacteria, archea, fungi, some protista (euglenids), and plants, on the other hand, are able to synthesize lysine.
+The organisms that are able to synthesize lysine can be thought of as the primary producers on which all animals are dependent for their nutritional lysine requirement.

-Under biological conditions, lysine contains a protonated α-amino group (-NH3+), a deprotonated α-carboxylic acid group (-COO-), and a protonated ε-amino side chain (-(CH2)4NH3+) (Fig. 1).
+The free form of lysine kept at physiological pH contains a protonated α-amino group (-NH3+), a deprotonated α-carboxylic acid group (-COO-), and a protonated ε-amino side chain (-(CH2)4NH3+) (Fig. 1).
 Since its side can accept a proton at physiological pH, lysine is classified as a basic amino acid akin to histidine and arginine.[3]
 Lysine can exist as the L- (left handed) (Fig. 1A) or D- (right handed) (Fig. 1B) enantiomer due to its chiral α-carbon atom, with the L-enantiomer being more abundant in nature.[3][4]
+The reason for the greater abundance is that all living organisms selectively use the L-enantiomer form of all the proteogenic amino acids for protein synthesis.

 Biosynthesis

 Lysine is an essential amino acid in animals, but can be synthesised de novo in bacteria, lower eukaryotes, and plants.[5]
 Unlike the other naturally occurring amino acids, lysine is the only one known to have two distinct biosynthetic pathways.[6]
+Two different pathways have been identified in nature for the synthesis of lysine.
 The diaminopimelate (DAP) pathway (Fig. 2A) belongs to the aspartate derived biosynthetic family also involved in the synthesis of threonine, methionine and isoleucine.[5][7]
 Whereas the α-aminoadipate (AAA) pathway (Fig. 2B) is part of the glutamate biosynthetic family.[8][9]

-The DAP pathway (Fig. 2A) is found in both prokaryotes and eukaryotes and begins with the dihydrodipicolinate synthase (DHDPS) (E.C 4.2.1.52) catalysed condensation reaction between the aspartate derived, L-aspartate semialdehyde, and pyruvate to form (4S)-4-hydroxy-2,3,4,5-tetrahydro-(2S)-dipicolinic acid (HTPA) (Fig. 2A).[10][11][12][13][14][15]
+The DAP pathway (Fig. 2A) is found in both prokaryotes and plants and begins with the dihydrodipicolinate synthase (DHDPS) (E.C 4.2.1.52) catalysed condensation reaction between the aspartate derived, L-aspartate semialdehyde, and pyruvate to form (4S)-4-hydroxy-2,3,4,5-tetrahydro-(2S)-dipicolinic acid (HTPA) (Fig. 2A).[10][11][12][13][14][15]
 The product is then reduced by dihydrodipicolinate reductase (DHDPR) (E.C 1.3.1.26), with NAD(P)H as a proton donor, to yield 2,3,4,5-tetrahydrodipicolinate (THDP) (Fig. 2A).[16]
-From this point on, the pathway diverges into four sub pathways, namely the acetylase, aminotransferase, dehydrogenase, and succinylase pathways.[17][18]
-These four sub-pathways converge for the formation of the penultimate product, meso-diaminopimelate, which is subsequently enzymatically decarboxylated by diaminopimelate decarboxylase (DAPDC) (E.C 4.1.1.20) to produce L-lysine (Fig. 2A).[19][20]
+From this point on, there exist four pathway variations found in different species, namely the acetylase, aminotransferase, dehydrogenase, and succinylase pathways.[17][18]
+Both the acetylase and succinylase variant pathways use four enzyme catalysed steps, the aminotransferase pathway uses two enzymes, and the dehydrogenase pathway uses a single enzyme [add reference http://jb.asm.org/content/190/9/3256.full ].
+These four variant-pathways end with the formation of the penultimate product, meso-diaminopimelate, which is subsequently enzymatically decarboxylated in an irreversible reaction catalyzed by diaminopimelate decarboxylase (DAPDC) (E.C 4.1.1.20) to produce L-lysine (Fig. 2A).[19][20]
 The DAP pathway is regulated at multiple levels, including upstream at the enzymes involved in aspartate processing as well as at the initial DHDPS catalysed condensation step.[21][22]
 Lysine imparts a strong negative feedback loop on these enzymes and, subsequently, regulates the entire pathway.[21]